Nav Social Icons

 This muscle lies deep in the back part of the lower leg and its tendon runs around the inner ankle.
 This muscle is important because it provides support to the medial longitudinal arch of the foot.

 It is important to make sure this muscle is strong and works appropriately to help stabilize the arch, especially when running as there are increased loads through the foot and ankle.
+If your arch is collapsing at impact while running or you notice your feet have flat arches, you may need to work on this muscle.

 The Peroneals (Fibularis Longus and Brevis)

 Together, tibialis posterior and fibularis longus work in tandem to help support the foot and ankle and provide stability when standing and moving.
 These muscles must work together for proper mechanics of the foot and ankle.
+If you notice your feet rotate our (your toes rotate outwards and your heels come inward) or you avoid pushing off of your big toe, your fibularis longus muscle is most likely weak.
+This needs to be strengthened for appropriate walking and running mechanics.

 Gluteus Maximus and Medius

-When you have weak ankles while running, it is important to not only train the muscles of the foot, ankle, and calf, but to also incorporate the larger proximal muscle groups.
+When you have weak ankles running, it is important to not only train the muscles of the foot, ankle, and calf, but to also incorporate the larger proximal muscle groups.
+Now why is this?

 Gluteus Maximus